inigomarquinez/inigomarquinez/README.md

 My GitHub Skylines: [2020](https://skyline.github.com/inigomarquinez/2020) | [2021](https://skyline.github.com/inigomarquinez/2021)

-My repositories are organized as follows:
+My repositories are organized and tagged as follows:

 - `kata-` for katas
 - `howto-` for tutorials o how to do specific tasks